kubernetes/community/contributors/design-proposals/termination-reason.md

 - A termination reason can be delivered to a command action via a flag.
 - A termination reason can be delivered to a HTTP GET action via a header.
 - A termination reason is delivered during Pod eviction.
-- A termination reason is delivered when a Pod is evicted due to an intolerable taint.
 - A termination reason is delivered when provided by kubectl.